awsdocs/amazon-msk-developer-guide/doc_source/cruise-control.md

 1. Create an Amazon EC2 instance in the same Amazon VPC as the Amazon MSK cluster\.

 1. Install Prometheus on the Amazon EC2 instance that you created in the previous step\.
 Note the private IP and the port\.
 The default port number is 9090\.
-For information on how to configure Prometheus to aggregate metrics for your cluster, see [Open Monitoring with Prometheus](open-monitoring.md)\.
+For information on how to configure Prometheus to aggregate metrics for your cluster, see [Open monitoring with Prometheus](open-monitoring.md)\.

 1. Download [Cruise Control](https://github.com/linkedin/cruise-control/releases) on the Amazon EC2 instance\. \(Alternatively, you can use a separate Amazon EC2 instance for Cruise Control if you prefer\.\) For a cluster that has Apache Kafka version 2\.4\.\*, use the latest 2\.4\.\* Cruise Control release\.
 If your cluster has an Apache Kafka version that is older than 2\.4\.\*, use the latest 2\.0\.\* Cruise Control release\.